Search

 How the HPV Vaccine Protects Your Health

 As the back-to-school season approaches, ensuring your child is ready for a successful academic year goes beyond school supplies and new clothes.
 It's also the perfect time to prioritize their health by ensuring they're up-to-date on essential vaccinations, including the HPV vaccine.
-We talked to Renown Pediatrician Vanessa Slots, M.D., to learn more about HPV and the importance of getting your child fully vaccinated.
+We talked to Renown Pediatrician Dr. Kristin Wilson, to learn more about HPV and the importance of getting your child fully vaccinated.
 What is HPV?
 Human papillomavirus (HPV) is a common sexually transmitted disease.
 It can lead to the risk of several cancer diagnoses, with about 13 million Americans, including teens, becoming infected each year.
 Fortunately, a vaccine can prevent more than 90% of HPV cancers when given at the recommended ages.
 Talking about sexually transmitted infections can be uncomfortable, but learning how HPV is spread is important for prevention.
 Here's what you need to know about HPV: Transmission: HPV is spread via skin-to-skin contact.
 Types of HPV: Low/Medium-risk HPVs: Can cause warts and cervical dysplasia (abnormal cells on the cervix).
 High-risk HPVs: Can cause various cancers.
 HPV-related Cancers: Cervical cancer Anal cancer Vaginal cancer Vulvar cancer Penile cancer Oropharyngeal (mouth and throat) cancer Statistics: Men are four times more likely than women to suffer from HPV-associated oropharyngeal cancer.
 HPV is so common that nearly all sexually active people will be exposed at some point in their lifetime.
 Around half of HPV infections are of the high-risk variety.

 Read More About How the HPV Vaccine Protects Your Health